ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 * HPCC staff will be performing maintenance work on Aug 4-5 that will require a shut down of the HPCC cluster.
-  Objectives for this event include the following upgrades: GPFS, Slurm, OS upgrade to Rocky Linux 8.8, electrical reconfiguration of PDUs, etc.
+  Objectives for this event include the following upgrades: GPFS, Slurm, OS upgrade to Rocky Linux 8.8, electrical reconfiguration of PDUs, and various other maintenance tasks.

-* Update Aug 6th: Due to unforseen workload on maintenance tasks, services are still offline.
+* Update Aug 6th: Due to underestimated workload on planned maintenance tasks, services are still offline.
   Basic functionality should be restored by the end of the day.

 * Update Aug 7th: Maintenance is still ongoing.
 Currently, we are redeploying computer nodes and other services.
   User log in is restricted until central data storage system has been re-mounted.

 * Update Aug 8th: SSH login has been restored.
-Users can access their data and perform light work on the headnode until access to a larger number of compute nodes has been restored.
+Users can access their data and perform light work on the head nodes until access to a larger number of compute nodes has been restored.
 In addition, web-based file sharing and JupyterHub are available again.
   RStudio Server will be restored next.